 Paul ~ Psychologist, son, advocate for equality

 Growing up in a family with fundamentalist Baptist convictions, the realisation that he was attracted to men was a terrifying prospect for Paul.
-For years he had been hearing the horrors of homosexuality preached from his parish pulpit – predatory sexual behavior, depraved unnatural desires, external damnation.
+For years he had been hearing the horrors of homosexuality preached from his parish pulpit – predatory sexual behaviour, depraved unnatural desires, external damnation.
 When a well-meaning friend introduced Paul to an Exodus International ex-gay program he thought he was being offered spiritual salvation, a cure.

 “I remember the day when I realized I was gay, it was one of the most traumatic moments of my life… I thought “ Oh my God, I’d been brought up to hate these people and I think I might be one of them”, and so the sense of shame was building inside of me…”

 Former charismatic Pentecostal preacher Anthony Venn Brown is the co-founder of Freedom2b.org, an online community that offers support and understanding to lgbti identifying people from a faith background.

 After 20yrs of exhausting every program, process and promise of a ‘cure’, Anthony Venn Brown was forced to admit a truth he’d spent a lifetime trying to deny – he is a gay man.